You’ve likely seen commercials talking about the questionable ingredients in popular cat food brands.

 Here are a few key differences:

-- Wet cat food has more moisture content.
+- Canned cat food has more moisture content.

 - Dry cat food is easier to store.